ShaneOG2/machstat-assessment/README.md

 1. `Regular Tasks`
 2. `Machine Learning Project Notebook.ipynb`

-The `Regular Tasks` contains 5 Jupyter Notebooks, each containing exercises from each topic we explored over the course of the module.
+The `Regular Tasks` contains 4 Jupyter Notebooks, each containing exercises from each topic we explored over the course of the module.

 - `1-Statistics.ipynb`
 - `2-Models.ipynb`
 - `3-Parameters.ipynb`
-- `4-Learning.ipynb`
-- `5-Evaluation.ipynb`
+- `4-Machine Learning.ipynb`

 The `Machine Learning Project Notebook.ipynb` is a Jupyter Notebook contains the my work exploring the Keras time-series anomaly.